2021 New York Jets season

-The 2021 season was the New York Jets' 52nd season in the National Football League, their 62nd overall, their third under general manager Joe Douglas and their first under head coach Robert Saleh.
+The 2021 season was the New York Jets' 52nd season in the National Football League (NFL), their 62nd overall, their third under general manager Joe Douglas and their first under head coach Robert Saleh.
+It began with the team's third head coach in four seasons.

 The Jets improved on their 2–14 record from the previous season.
 Despite this, they were eliminated from playoff contention for the eleventh consecutive season in Week 14.
 The Jets missed the playoffs for the eleventh straight season, tying a record set between 1970–1980.